 For a link BER of 10-5, the uplink frame rejection rate for a frame size of 256 octets shall be less than 10-5.

+When using the BCH error control mechanisms defined in ECSS-E-AS-50-24 this corresponds to a frame rejection rate greater than 10-5 for a frame size of 1024 octets.
+When this performance is not adequate for a given mission, a better BER at the input to the telecommand decoder is needed.
+ECSS-E-AS-50-24 also offers an LDPC error control mechanisms with better performances than BCH.

 Probability of accepting corrupted uplink frames

 The probability of accepting a corrupted uplink frame shall be compatible with the requirement 5.4.3a.

-For the error rate defined in clause 5.6.11.5 and using the error control mechanisms defined in ECSS-E-ST-50-04 and ISO 12172, ISO 12173, and ISO 12174, the probability of undetected frame error can be made to be below 10-18 using frame error control, and below 10-8 without frame error control.
+For the error rate defined in clause 5.6.11.5 and using the BCH error control mechanisms defined in ECSS-E-AS-50-24, ECSS-E-AS-50-25 and ECSS-E-AS-50-26 the probability of undetected frame error can be made to be below 10-18 using frame error control, and below 10-8 without frame error control.

 Downlink frame rejection rate